karlwancl/Trady/README.md

 [Back to content](#Content)

 <a name="DataProviderCache"></a>
-#### IndicatorResult cache through IIndicatorResultProvider (Requires Trady.Analysis module)
+#### IndicatorResult cache through TickProviderBase (Requires Trady.Analysis module)
-    // You may want to implement the IIndicatorResultProvider interface to do the following things:
+    // You may want to extend the TickProviderBase class to do the following things:
     // 1.
 Compute cummulative indicator that make use of pre-calculated values from external data source (e.g. database)
     // 2.
 Directly retrieve the indicator results from external data source (e.g. database) without re-calculation

-    // Let's say we want to retrieve computed data from database, for accessing database, we will use EntityFramework here as an example public class MyIndicatorResultProvider : IIndicatorResultProvider
+    // Let's say we want to retrieve computed data from database, for accessing database, we assume there is an UnitOfWork instance to inject public class TickProvider : TickProviderBase
     {
-        private IIndicator _indicator;
-        private ApplicationDbContext _context;
-        private DatabaseEquity _dbEquity;
+        private DbEquity _dbEquity;
-        private DatabaseIndicator _dbIndicator;
+        private DbIndicator _dbIndicator;

-        public MyIndicatorResultProvider(ApplicationDbContext context)
+        // Indicate if database is ready for data retrieval public override bool IsReady => _dbEquity != null && _dbIndicator != null;

+        // Must put all the input parameters to base class for cloning public TickProvider(IUnitOfWork uow)
+            : base(uow)
         {
-            _context = context;
         }

-        // Indicate if the data store (database) contains the equity record bool IsEquityExists => _dbEquity != null;

-        // Indicate if the data store (database) contains the indicator record bool IsIndicatorExists => _dbIndicator != null;

-        // For use when the indicator has dependencies registered, the provider is cloned along the hierarchy public IIndicatorResultProvider Clone() => new MyIndicatorResultProvider(_context);

-        // Initialization stub, intends to reduce the number of data query from external data source (database) public async Task InitWithIndicatorAsync(IIndicator indicator)
+        // You can get the input values from _parameters protected field private IUnitOfWork Uow => (IUnitOfWork)_parameters[0];

+        // Do what you want for initialization i.e. check if the equity is available for querying, etc. Must call base method before any additional implementation
+        // The analyzable object here will either be an indicator instance or pattern instance public override async Task InitWithAnalyzableAsync(IAnalyzable analyzable)
         {
-            _indicator = indicator;
+            await base.InitWithAnalyzableAsync(analyzable);
-            _dbEquity = await _context.Equities.FirstOrDefaultAsync(e => e.Name == indicator.Equity.Name);
+            _dbEquity = await Uow.EquityRepository.GetEquityAsync(_analyzable.Equity.Name);

-            _dbIndicator = await _context.Indicators.FirstOrDefaultAsync(i => i.Name == indicator.GetType().Name && i.Parameter1 == indicator.Parameters[0] && i.Parameter2 == indicator.Parameters[1] && i.Parameter3 == indicator.Parameters[2] && i.Parameter4 == indicator.Parameters[3]);
+            // For pattern instance, the Parameters property is absent while indicator instance has the Parameters property int[] @params = typeof(IIndicator).GetTypeInfo().IsAssignableFrom(analyzable.GetType()) ? ((IIndicator)analyzable).Parameters : new int[] { };

+            _dbIndicator = await Uow.IndicatorRepository.GetIndicatorAsync(_analyzable.GetType().Name, @params);
         }

-        // Main stub for data retrieval, all async method uses in this method should add a ConfigureAwait(false) to prevent deadlocks
-        // The TTick generic parameter here is for Indicator's IndicatorResult class public async Task<(bool HasValue, TTick Value)> GetAsync<TTick>(DateTime dateTime) where TTick : ITick {
-            // It returns a list of value because there may be more than one property value for an indicator, for instance, BollingerBands has 4 property values - LowerBand, MiddleBand, UpperBand, BandWidth var values = await _context.Values.Where(v => v.Equity == _dbEquity && v.Indicator == _dbIndicator && v.DateTime == dateTime).ToListAsync().ConfigureAwait(false);
-            if (!values.Any())
-                return (false, default(TTick));

-            // Create arguments based on the retrieved values var args = new List<object> { dateTime };

-            // Reflection is used here for getting the default constructor of the TTick class var ctor = typeof(TTick).GetConstructors(BindingFlags.DeclaredOnly | BindingFlags.Public | BindingFlags.Instance).First();

-            // Get parameters in the constructor & map the values to the parameters foreach (var @param in ctor.GetParameters())
-            {
-                if (@param.Name.Equals("datetime", StringComparison.OrdinalIgnoreCase))
-                    continue;
-                var value = values.FirstOrDefault(v => @param.Name.Replace("@","").Equals(v.Name, StringComparison.OrdinalIgnoreCase));
-                if (value != null)
-                    args.Add(value.Value);
+        // Retrieve all values from database for an equity with an indicator, you must also implement IPropertyTick interface for your value class protected override async Task<IEnumerable<IPropertyTick>> GetPropertyTicks()
+            => await Uow.IndicatorRepository.GetValuesInDateTimeRangeAsync(_dbEquity, _dbIndicator, null, null);
     }

-            // Create and return TTick(IndicatorResult) instance indicator for further computation return (true, (TTick)ctor.Invoke(args.ToArray()));
-        }
-    }

     // Use case
-    var context = _serviceProvider.GetService<ApplicationDbContext>();  // Get ApplicationDbContext through service locator var smaIndicator = equity.GetOrCreateAnalytic<SimpleMovingAverage>(30);
+    var context = _serviceProvider.GetService<IUnitOfWork>();  // Get IUnitOfWork instance through service locator var smaIndicator = equity.GetOrCreateAnalytic<SimpleMovingAverage>(30);
-    var provider = new MyIndicatorResultProvider(context);
+    var provider = new TickProvider(context);
-    await smaIndicator.InitWithIndicatorResultProviderAsync(provider);
+    await smaIndicator.InitWithTickProviderAsync(provider);
 [Back to content](#Content)

 <a name="ExportIndicators"></a>